Subzero-ftspdev/admin-builder-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generates admin panel functionality for pages & posts, unlimited sortable meta boxes and unlimited sortable fields
+Generates admin panel functionality for pages & posts, unlimited sortable meta boxes, custom post types, pages with tabs, sidebars, rest routes declarations with options and unlimited sortable fields

 == Description ==

 Service at : http://admin-builder.com
 Admin Builder is a tool that helps developers generate admin panel sections fast and easy.
 You can create unlimited meta boxes with unlimited fields of different types ( textbox, textarea, select, radio buttons, timepicker , datepicker, colorpicker, media upload ) and multiple configurable options for each type. for posts and pages.
+You can also create Unlimited Sidebars, Rest Routes, Admin pages with unlimited tabs, custom post types.
 A few notes about the sections above:

 *   All fields types, have , by default  you can configure with a  label and a description.
 The names of the fields need to be unique so they are managed automatically.